HeiSD: Hybrid Speculative Decoding for Embodied Vision-Language-Action Models with Kinematic Awareness

 \textbf{Online Retrieval Workflow.} During policy execution, the system enables low-latency speculative drafting through direct function calls.
-Given a new observation and instruction from the VLA agent, the retrieval class (1) computes a query vector using the embedded encoding module with identical frozen encoders, (2) performs a top-K approximate nearest neighbor search via HNSW within the pre-specified task collection—benefiting from the smaller search space afforded by task-level sharding, (3) retrieves the payload of the nearest neighbor, and (4) extracts the \texttt{next\_actions} field to return a draft 3-step action sequence.
+Given a new observation and instruction from the VLA agent, the retrieval class (1) computes a query vector using the embedded encoding module with identical frozen encoders, (2) performs a top-K approximate nearest neighbor search via HNSW, (3) retrieves the payload of the nearest neighbor, and (4) extracts the action field to return a draft 3-step action sequence.
 The full retrieval pipeline achieves an average latency of \textbf{5.13~ms} (see Appendix~\ref{apdx:Database-Performance}), well within real-time requirements for interactive robotic control.